-Adobe, the owner of one of the most popular PDF editors, believes that there are over 2.5 trillion PDFs out there in the world.
+Adobe, creators of one of the most popular PDF editors, believes that there are over 2.5 trillion PDFs out there in the world.
 This is surprising, given how many people have to work with PDFs daily.
 Still, PDFs aren’t without their frustrations.
 These documents require their own tools to edit directly and aren’t the most intuitive on how to use for some users.

 If you’ve wondered how to copy text from PDF, then you’ve come to the right guide.
 Let’s take a look at how to make the most out of this common file type and copy images and text from PDFs, all while keeping headaches to a minimum.

 How To Copy Text From a PDF